-ABLE Accounts are tax-advantaged investment accounts that help qualified individuals with disabilities, and their families, save for disability-related expenses.
-Anyone can contribute to an individual's ABLE account; however, all contributions combined are not to exceed \$15,000 in any given tax year.
-Additionally, the funds in the account are not taken into consideration when determining eligibility for means-tested federally-funded benefits such as Supplemental Security Income (SSI) and Medicaid.
-It is also important to note that a person can only be the beneficiary of one ABLE account
+ABLE accounts are tax-advantaged savings and investment accounts that grow tax-free to help qualified individuals with disabilities, and their families, save for qualified disability expenses, or QDEs.
+Anyone can contribute to an individual's ABLE account; however, all contributions combined are not to exceed \$16,000 in any given tax year, though a working individual may be able to contribute more.
+Medicaid and other means-tested, federally-funded benefits are not affected by any amount of ABLE savings.
+An ABLE account can help you save \$100,000 without affecting monthly Supplemental Security Income (SSI) benefits.
+Please remember that earnings from employment are still subject to income counting rules for SSDI (Social Security Disability Insurance) benefits and other means-tested benefits such as SSI, SNAP or HUD housing.
+Interest on ABLE savings grows tax-free.
+It is also important to note that a person can only own one ABLE account.